AdaCore/ada_language_server/doc/vscode-ug.md

-A variable's resolved value comes from whichever of the `ada.scenarioVariables` setting, the [`.als.json`](./settings.md#configuration-sources) file, or the OS environment sets it; a variable with no resolved value is shown as `(default)`, since the language server does not currently expose a project's literal default value text.
+A variable's resolved value comes from whichever of the `ada.scenarioVariables` setting, the [`.als.json`](./settings.md#configuration-sources) file, or the OS environment sets it; a variable with no resolved value is shown as `(default)`, and its value is what is defined in the project file.

-If the same variable is declared with conflicting types across the project tree, it is shown with a warning icon and an explanatory tooltip, since GPR2 cannot resolve a single authoritative type for it in that case.
+If the same variable is declared with conflicting types across the project tree, it is shown with a warning icon and an explanatory tooltip.

 ### Editing Values